Huegoxaga/notes/networking/README.md

   - `Desirable` - It will start to negotiate trunk mode connection.
   - `Auto` - It accepts trunk mode connection.
   - `No Negotiate` - It won't accept trunk mode connection.
 - Spanning Tree Protocol - It is used for loop avoidance.
 It detects if the network has duplicated connection that will causes layer-2 loops.
-It will disconnect thoese links logically.
+It will disconnect those links logically.
 - Forwarding Decision - A switch will have two types of forwarding decision:
   - `Cut Through` - forwarding immediately.
   - `Store & Forward` - wait to receive the entire frame then do error checking before forwarding.